LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 All the Backlog items should be printed (or written) on index cards.
 So it's easier to handle them on the Scrum Board.

 Handling items on index cards can also simplify the Sprint Planning Meeting or the Backlog Refinement.

+It's a good idea to add a mark (sticker) on a index card for each day the issue is in the progress state.
+The marks can have different colors (i.e Coding, Testing, Documentation ...)

 Definition of Donne
 -------------------